deepbas/DEEPAK-website/content/project/internal-project/index.md

 url_video: ""
 ---

-It would be nice to predict the number of positive covid cases depending on the past trend of the cases growth.
-Regression models based on recurrent neural models (RNNs) are proven to identify patterns in time series data and this allows us to make accurate short-term predictions.
+It would be nice to predict the number of positive covid cases depending on past case evolution.
+Regression models based on recurrent neural networks (RNNs) are proven to identify patterns in time series data and this allows us to make accurate short-term predictions.

 The model used in the following example is based on long-term short-term memory (LSTM) model that uses more than one feature to make informed predictions.
 LSTMs are recurrent neural networks that avoid the vanishing gradient problem prevalent in feed-forward type of algorithms by imposing filtering mechanisms in the gates using a technique known as back-propagation.

 The following set of codes loads all the required Python libraries, packages, and subroutines required for LSTM modeling.
 This blog post is just intended to give a high level summary of how to realize a covid case count prediction in the United States using some convenient features readily available.